Do Our Emotions Effect The Way We Learn?

 All of this means that if we can regulate our emotions, we can use them to our advantage, and improve our ability to learn.

-This ability to understand, and manage our emotions is known as emotional intelligence.
+This ability to understand, and manage our emotions is known as emotional intelligence, or EQ.
 If we are more aware of our feelings, and learn how to handle them, we will become better at dealing with setbacks, and struggles.

 By adopting a ‘growth mindset’ where we are not afraid of failure, and embrace a positive outlook on life, we will strengthen our emotional intelligence, and improve our capacity to learn, and achieve.